Nicaragua - Land of Lakes and Volcanoes

 Day 9-Visit San Jacinto en route to Selva Negra Ecolodge; included coffee and farm tour

-After breakfast we head to the Highlands of Northern Nicaragua, Selva Negra.
-On route we will visit the mud fields of San Jacinto.
-San Jacinto is a little town about 20 kilometres northeast of Leon; behind the village is boiling mud holes connected to the Telica Volcano.
+After breakfast this morning, we head to the Highlands of Northern Nicaragua, Selva Negra.
+On route, we'll visit the mud fields of San Jacinto.
+San Jacinto is a little town about 20 kilometres northeast of Leon; behind the village are boiling mud holes connected to the Telica Volcano.
 These volcanic fields serve as breathing holes for the nearby volcanoes, forming the area like a Martian landscape (and, in turn, help to prevent future eruptions).
-It is extremely hot to walk around and see the holes, which differ in size and colour, where the mud is fiercely boiling.
+It's extremely hot to walk around and see the holes, which differ in size and colour, where the mud is fiercely boiling.
 The mud sometimes throws little rocks in the air and steam is continuously emitted from the holes.
 Local people are keen to sell you indigenous ceramics and handmade figurines, made fresh from the hot volcanic mud.
 We continue our journey to the mountainous north of the department of Matagalpa.
-On arrival at our ecolodge we will embark on a fascinating coffee and farm tour.
+On arrival at our ecolodge, we'll embark on a fascinating coffee and farm tour.
 The lodge itself is surrounded by nature and is a calming retreat away from Nicaragua's bustling cities.

 10